US stocks fall, heading for a second straight weekly loss

 Stocks fell in afternoon trading on Wall Street Friday as major indexes head for their second weekly loss in a row after another bout of turbulence shook markets.

 Retailers and travel-related companies were also falling.
-Amazon shed 2% and MGM Resorts fell 1.3%.
+Amazon shed 1.2% and Royal Caribbean fell 0.9%

-Companies viewed as less risky investments, such as household and personal products makers, held up better than the rest of the market.

 Tensions over Russia and Ukraine have been growing all week, throwing a curveball to markets that have been more focused on inflation, central banks’ monetary policy and economic growth.
 The U.S. has issued some of its starkest, most detailed warnings yet about how a Russian invasion of Ukraine might unfold, and its Western allies went on high alert for any attempts by the Kremlin to create a false pretext for a new war in Europe.